RafeKettler/magicmethods/magicmethods.markdown

 ##<a id="access" href="#access">Controlling Attribute Access</a>##

-Many people coming to Python from other languages complain that it lacks true encapsulation for classes (e.g. no way to define private attributes and then have public getter and setters).
+Many people coming to Python from other languages complain that it lacks true encapsulation for classes; that is, there's no way to define private attributes with public getter and setters.
 This couldn't be farther than the truth: it just happens that Python accomplishes a great deal of encapsulation through "magic", instead of explicit modifiers for methods or fields.
 Take a look:

 `__getattr__(self, name)`